ProntoNLP/pronto-nlp-sdk/README.md

 The ProntoNLP Platform API SDK allows users to interact with the ProntoNLP platform for document analysis.
 This SDK provides methods for uploading and analyzing documents using ProntoNLPs advanced NLP Platform.

-There are 3 main functions powered by the PlatformAPI Module:
+These are the main functions powered by the PlatformAPI Module:
 1. Document Management and Analytics
 2. Document Upload and Processing
 3. Corpus Smart Search
+4. Topic Research

 &nbsp;
 ### Document Management and Analytics